robcraig-LF/IT-Specification-for-OpenEduConnect/Enhancing Learner Engagement with Labs.md

 **Guided Tasks with Prompts**
    - Breaks complex activities into smaller, guided steps:
-     - **Chapter 3**: Uses prompts like, "What are the expected outcomes for this requirement?" and "How does this requirement align with the project's goals?"
      - **Chapter 4**: Provides structured feedback templates learners can fill out as they review a sample specification.
 ---
 ### Additional (_possible_) Lab Content